-- 1. Saddle may be made as a complete diameter and cut as shown to make two components. - 2.
+- .
+Saddle may be made as a complete diameter and cut as shown to make two components. - 2.
 The shaded areas may be removed to give the alternative form shown. - 3.
 Tolerance on all dimensions is ± 1.0 mm.

-Material: Aluminium alloy
+Material: Aluminium alloy vulnerable road users when impacted by the vehicle.

-Figure 27: Test set-up for dynamic headform impactor biofidelity test
+Figure 27.
+Test set-up for dynamic headform impactor biofidelity test(see §paragraph 8.3.3.1.)